isomerpages/mlaw-marketingshopfront/_about-singapore/3-setting-up-your-business-in-singapore.md

 ---
-title: Guide to Setting Up Your Business in Singapore
+title: Setting Up Your Business in Singapore
-permalink: /about-singapore/guide-to-setting-up-your-business-in-singapore
+permalink: /about-singapore/setting-up-your-business-in-singapore
 ---

-(This is a draft write up)
+[This is a draft write up.]

 For many years, the business world has regarded Singapore as a stable, thriving and efficient entry point into the Asian market.
-Singapore's strategic location at the crossroads of East and West has positioned the city-state as a major global business hub.
-Singapore’s location, infrastructure, workforce, legal system and business-friendly environment are fundamental factors attracting firms to set up business in Singapore.
+Singapore's strategic location at the crossroads of East and West has positioned the city-state as a major global business hub, and with its robust economy and strong talent pool, Singapore offers businesses the ideal landscape to invest with confidence.

 **Reasons for setting up business in Singapore:**